Skip to main content

 • other_security - Other security concerns

+The classifier also outputs benign when no threat is detected.
+This is a classification result, not a threat family.
 L2 families differ from L1 rule families.
-L1 uses 7 families (PI, JB, PII, CMD, ENC, HC, RAG) while L2 uses 15 semantic categories trained on attack data.
+L1 uses 7 families (PI, JB, PII, CMD, ENC, HC, RAG) while L2 uses 14 semantic threat categories trained on attack data.

 Detection Flow